MJAustinDev/MarsVolcanoDash/README.md

 - GameControl, contains files associated with controlling the game either on menu or while running
 - GameEntities, contains files associated with creating, controlling and destroying game entities e.g., player's car, boulders, etc
-- include, contains all the external .h files required to compile the program (Box2D, GLFW)
+- include, contains all the external .h files required to compile the program (Box2D, GLFW, stb_image)
 - libraries, contains the .a and .dll files associated with the external libraries (Box2d, GLFW)
-- Release, contains the compiled game in a playable state with the required DLL
 - Utility, contains basic utility functions/classes that are used throughout the code
 - Visuals, contains files associated with drawing graphics to the screen